linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

       ...

-.. note:: Because :c:type:`struct task_struct` is cached aligned the 7
+.. note:: We can use up to 7 of the low bits of the owner field can be
-          lower bits of the owner field can be used for various flags, such as :c:type:`MUTEX_FLAG_WAITERS`.
+          used for various flags since task struct is cached aligned.

 Otherwise we take the slow path where we pick up first waiter from the